I'm a Resident

 Photo of a woman brushing her teeth.

-Flow rate is the amount of water that flows from all your home’s taps, measured in litres per minute.
-It differs from water pressure, which is the amount of force that moves water through your pipes and taps.
-Water pressure is determined by your hot water cylinder, either on mains (equal) or low (unequal) water pressure.
+Flow rate differs from water pressure, which is the amount of force that moves water through your pipes and taps.
+Water pressure is determined by your hot water cylinder, which determines whether you have mains (equal) or low (unequal) water pressure.

 Calculate your household's water footprint